winnie-phebus/name_generator/README.md

 # name_generator

-A simple web_app that allows for the generation of names.
+A simple application that allows for the generation of names, along with certain specifications.
+Uses API from Behind the Name.com, and can potentially use others.

 ## Getting Started